 Use a Hotel Booking Tool Like Hotel Engine

 Hotel Engine makes it easy to book a hotel for large groups.

-Once you sign up for Hotel Engine, the Project Services team will handle the booking process on behalf of big groups.
+Anytime you need more than eight rooms, the expert Groups team will handle the booking process from end-to-end, with white-glove service at no additional charge.
 It eliminates all the hassle and inconveniences of hotel booking for large groups.

 But what is Hotel Engine?

-Hotel Engine saves businesses money and time by offering discounted group rates for many hotels, with 2,700 brand partners and access to 700,000 properties around the world.
+Hotel Engine saves businesses money and time by offering exclusive group rates for many hotels, with 2,700 brand partners and access to 700,000 properties around the world.

 With Hotel Engine, you can search, filter and book hotels to save your organization up to 60% on lodging.